51st-Vfw/JAFDTC/doc/Common_Elements.md

 When exporting navigation points, JAFDTC exports all points in the navigation list in a `.json` format defined by JAFDTC.
 At present, JAFDTC does not support exporting navigation points in other formats.

+## Map Window

+TODO

+double click centers map

+shift double click centers and re-zooms map

+click off marker drags map

+The command bar includes the following commands,

+- **Add** &ndash; Adds a new marker to the map (WIP).
+- **Edit** &ndash; Opens the selected marker in the appropriate editor if an editor is available.
+- **Delete** &ndash; Deletes the selected marker if it can be deleted.
+- **Import** &ndash; Import temporary markers from a file (WIP).
+- **Settings** &ndash; Manages settings for the map window.

+Adding navpoints

 # Communications System Editors